HeyTomCat/ProgramLangs/langs/ama/spec.md

 By standard are all values 0.
 ### Memory
 This language uses a memory with 32 bit addresses.
 Each memory cell contains
 8 bits.
 By standard are all values 0.
+When the address is higher than the
+unsigned 32 bit integer limit it loops around to 0.
 ### Flag
 The flag is a boolean value, which can be set by the [FLAG OPERATIONS](#flag-operations).
 By standard false.